eburdon/Seng371-SoftwareEvolutionClassProject/M2_SupportedProjects/M2_README.md

 # Methodology 2
 # Evolution of projects supported by Python

-Methodolgy two intends to examine the evolution of code bases/projects supported by Python.
+This is Methodolgy 2, the study of the evolution of projects supported by Python.
+Don't worry - this process is much smaller than methodology 1.
+It's a single focus that tries to look at reasons and trends behind using Python in projects.

-My original intention was to search GitHub and SourceForge for two medium-sized programs that accomplished the same task.
-I intended to parse some information such as lines of code (LOC), use Gource to compare the structure of the projects, and gather other source-file metrics and attempt to extrapolate some useful data.
-However, I realized that this information would not contribute any insight into the evolution of Python, but simply just compare one language against another.
+The original intention with this methodology was to search GitHub and SourceForge for two medium-sized programs that accomplished the same task.
+I planned to parse some information such as lines of code (LOC), use Gource to inspect the changes in structures of the projects, then gather other source-file metrics.
+I later realized however, that this process would have just compared the two software programs and languages, not offering any insight into the evolution of Python.

-As such, I shifted my search into trying to find how the number of Python projects over time and the types of projects developed over time.
-Unable to find resources to parse significant hard data from, I researched blog posts and trend graphs about the use of Python.
+As a result, I shifted my search into trying to find how the number of Python projects over time, and the types/functionality of python projects developed over time.

+It's important to state that this section is lacking in hard numbers.
+It is much more research based, and I was not able to find resources to parse any significant numbers from.
+I researched blog posts and looked for trend graphs about the use of Python.

 ----------